Pet insurance for Australian homeowners — common questions

 Does pet insurance cover pre-existing conditions?

-No. Any condition diagnosed (or symptoms of which were noted on a vet record) before your policy start date is permanently excluded from cover.
-This is the single biggest disappointment for owners who take out cover after their pet starts showing symptoms — by that point, the condition is pre-existing and never claimable.
+Generally not.
+Any condition diagnosed (or symptoms of which were noted on a vet record) before your policy start date is usually treated as pre-existing, though definitions vary between insurers, so check the PDS.
+Some insurers apply a temporary exclusion that can lift after a symptom-free period, but chronic and many other conditions are generally excluded for the life of the policy.
+This is the single biggest disappointment for owners who take out cover after their pet starts showing symptoms.
 The fix: take out cover when your pet is young and healthy, before any condition gets recorded.

 Is pet insurance worth it for an older dog?

 Trickier.
-Premiums climb sharply after age 8 (often 2-3x the under-5 price).
-Most insurers stop offering NEW comprehensive policies past age 9; some go to age 14 with reduced cover.
+Premiums typically climb after age 8.
+Many insurers stop offering NEW comprehensive policies as dogs age — caps vary by insurer — and some specialised insurers still accept older dogs with reduced cover.
 If your older dog already has a long vet history, the pre-existing exclusions can leave the policy meaningfully thinner than the price suggests.
-RSPCA Pet Insurance, Petplan and a handful of specialised insurers still take older-dog policies — Compare the Market shows which ones will quote your specific age + breed.
+Some specialised insurers still take older-dog policies — compare to see which ones will quote your specific age and breed.
 Accident-only cover is often the most cost-effective option for over-10 pets.

-Is pet insurance worth it for a puppy?
+Is pet insurance worth it for a puppy or kitten?

-Often yes — puppy is when cover is cheapest, waiting periods are easiest to clear without symptoms appearing, and pre-existing exclusions are non-existent (no diagnoses yet).
-Locking in comprehensive cover at 3-6 months means the dog ages with continuous cover and the broadest possible scope of conditions remain claimable through life.
+Often yes — a young pet is when cover is cheapest, waiting periods are easiest to clear without symptoms appearing, and pre-existing exclusions are generally non-existent (no diagnoses yet).
+Locking in comprehensive cover at 3-6 months means the pet ages with continuous cover and the broadest possible scope of conditions remain claimable through life.
 The bills puppies generate (eating things they shouldn't, accidents during exploration, congenital condition discovery) often arrive in the first 2 years.

 What is the difference between accident-only and comprehensive pet insurance?